InterWorks/Circles-in-Snowflake/README.md

 #### Credit

+This repository has been authored by [Chris Hastie](https://interworks.com/people/chris-hastie/).

+My colleague [Karl Young](https://interworks.com/people/karl-young) supported with testing and refinement.

-The variant of the Haversine formula that we have used to calculate these points was sourced from [Movable Type Scripts](https://www.movable-type.co.uk/scripts/latlong.html).
+The variant of the Haversine formula that we have used to calculate points on a geospatial surface was sourced from [Movable Type Scripts](https://www.movable-type.co.uk/scripts/latlong.html).